 4 Data, storage and security

 Modern data storage and backup technologies.
-Database Hardening, Access controls, discovering and assessing intrusions.
+Access controls, discovering and assessing intrusions.
 Disaster planning and disaster recovery.
-The Data Protection Act and legal issues involved in backing up and storing data.
 Backup of cloud based systems and the associated security and privacy issues.

 Network components, hierarchical design, LAN, WAN, wireless and mobile, protocols, use of firewalls and intrusion detection systems.
 Public, private and hybrid clouds.
 VPN technologies and multi−site private networks.